pkr-pk/pk-web/docs/modelowanie/03_Linear_Regression.md

     (c) True or false: Since the coefficient for the $\text{GPA/IQ}$ interaction term is very small, there is very little evidence of an interaction effect.
 Justify your answer.

     > Fałsz, niski współczynnik nie oznacza braku dowodu na interakcję.
 Ostatecznie trzeba określić $p$-value i wtedy zdecydować.

+4. I collect a set of data ($n = 100$ observations) containing a single predictor and a quantitative response.
+I then fit a linear regression model to the data, as well as a separate cubic regression, i.e. $Y = \beta_0 + \beta_1X + \beta_2X^2 + \beta_3X^3 + \epsilon$.

+    (a) Suppose that the true relationship between $X$ and $Y$ is linear, i.e. $Y = \beta_0 + \beta_1X + \epsilon$.
+Consider the training residual sum of squares (RSS) for the linear regression, and also the training RSS for the cubic regression.
+Would we expect one to be lower than the other, would we expect them to be the same, or is there not enough information to tell?
+Justify your answer.

+    > Dodanie kolejnego czynnika wielomianowego spowoduje bliższe dopasowanie do danych treningowych przez co RSS będzie mniejszy niż w przypadku prostej regresji liniowej.

+    (b) Answer (a) using test rather than training RSS.

+    > Prawdziwa zależność jest liniowa więc statystyka F powinna wynosić więcej niż 1.
+W przypadku modelu wielomianowego powinniśmy spodziewać się wartości bliskiej 1 co oznacza, że jeden z współczynników wynosi 0.

+    (c) Suppose that the true relationship between $X$ and $Y$ is not linear, but we don’t know how far it is from linear.
+Consider the training RSS for the linear regression, and also the training RSS for the cubic regression.
+Would we expect one to be lower than the other, would we expect them to be the same, or is there not enough information to tell?
+Justify your answer.

+    > Dodanie kolejnego czynnika wielomianowego spowoduje bliższe dopasowanie do danych treningowych przez co RSS będzie mniejszy niż w przypadku prostej regresji liniowej.

+    (d) Answer (c) using test rather than training RSS.

+    > Prawdopodobnie uzyskamy wartości statystyki F powyżej 1 co oznacza, że jeden z współczynniki nie wynoszą 0.